 The name of the combined company will be "MGIC Radian Financial Group Inc." The location of the headquarters and principal office of the combined company and the mortgage insurance line of business will be Milwaukee, Wisconsin.
-Any change to the provisions relating to these headquarters and the name of the combined company will require the affirmative year of at least 75% of the principal office of the combined company will require the affirmative
+Any change to the provisions relating to these headquarters and the name of the combined company will require the affirmative year of at least 75% of the entire board of directors.